ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Let user know when an email has been successfully sent (HINT: use JavaScript, HTML/CSS isn't working)
 - Allow users to view their password
 - Investigate why only parts of hidden .env file work
+- Add page for users to see their credentials
+- Allow users to update their credentials
+- Add an image of a donkey for donkey site